 Here’s an example of a service member who gets a $10,000 bonus that has $2,200 in taxes withheld from the payment.
 Everything else remains the same, except his income is higher, increasing his taxes, and his withheld amount is higher.

 In this sample, the taxpayer had $2,200 withheld from the bonus payment, but had an additional $439 in their tax refund, so they really only paid $1,761 in taxes on that $10,000 payment.
-Obviously, every single tax situation will be different, but this gives you a rough idea how it works.
+Obviously, every tax situation will be different.
+This is just a rough idea of how it works.

 A couple of things to think about:

 Bonuses in a Combat Zone

-If you are able to receive your bonus while you are located in a Combat Zone Tax Exempt area, then you won’t owe federal income taxes on that money.
+If you are able to receive your bonus while you are located in a Combat Zone Tax Exempt area, then you won’t owe federal income taxes on that money (with some exceptions.)
 Schwing!

 Bonuses Saved for Retirement

-Bonuses can be put into retirement savings accounts such as the Thrift Savings Plan (TSP) or an Individual Retirement Arrangement (IRA).
-If you put it into a Roth account, it won’t give you any tax benefit now, but it will grow tax-free and distributions later will be tax free.
+Bonuses can be put into retirement savings accounts such as the Thrift Savings Plan (TSP) or an Individual Retirement Account (IRA).
+If you put it into a Roth account, it won’t give you any tax benefit now, but it will grow tax-free and distributions later will be tax-free.
 If you use a traditional account, you won’t be taxed on that money now but future distributions will be taxable.

 You Can Save More If You’re In A Combat Zone

 If you are in a Combat Zone Tax Exempt area, you can contribute above the usual limit.
 There are some tricky rules about contributions, because of the ways that different rules work together.
-Doug Nordman has done a great job of explaining it in this article: Maximizing Your TSP Contributions in a Combat Zone .
-Get some help if you’re a super-saver who is going to exceed the yearly limits.
+Doug Nordman has done a great job of explaining it in this article: Maximizing Your TSP Contributions in a Combat Zone.
+Get some help if you’re a super-saver who is going to exceed the yearly contribution limits.